AdobeDocs/experience-platform.de-DE/help/ingestion/batch-ingestion/overview.md

 The [!DNL Data Ingestion] API allows you to ingest data as batches (a unit of data that consists of one or more files to be ingested as a single unit) into [!DNL Experience Platform] in three basic steps:

-1. Erstellen eines neuen Batchs.
+1. Erstellen eines neuen Batches.
 2. Hochladen von Dateien in einen angegebenen Datensatz, der dem XDM-Schema der Daten entspricht.
 3. Signalisieren des Batch-Endes.